 Nearby, is the Cabin Creek Battle Site, where in 1864, Confederate forces captured over 100 wagons, 720 mules and other goods valued at $1,500,000.

-This city of approximately 6,500 residents is a great place to visit as you roam its historic places and visit with its friendly people before heading on down the Mother Road to the small towns of Chelsea and Foyil, where a great side trip presents itself at Ed Galloway’s Totem Pole Park.
+This city of approximately 6,500 residents is a great place to visit as you roam its historic places and visit with its friendly people before heading on down the Mother Road to the small towns of White Oak, Chelsea, and Foyil, where a great side trip presents itself at Ed Galloway’s Totem Pole Park.